ekorsak-deutsch/CIDM6330/Assignment 4/readme.md

 The application uses Django's ORM to interact with the database, with repositories acting as an abstraction layer between the API and the database models.

+### Filter Implementation Notes
+- Each AutoForwarding rule can have exactly one ForwardingFilter (one-to-one relationship) - different forwarding filter for the same user can be reflected in a different AutoForwarding rule
+- The previous implementation that allowed multiple filter email addresses has been replaced with the more flexible JSON-based criteria and action fields to more realistically reflect gmail forwarding filters

 ## Data Model

 The data model consists of two main entities: